-There are the same forms of writing a post on the site - a regular editor with a preview.
+There are the same forms of writing a publication on the site - a regular editor with a preview.
 For writing, you can use plain text that can be supplied with HTML-tags.
-Often (especially in the Sandbox) you can see a text in which authors try to use CSS styles, write paragraphs with a paragraph tag, write tags for links and so on, all this is superfluous, do not "pollute" the post with code that not interpreted by the site.
-Just try to play with the form of the post a couple of times, not forgetting to use the preview button to evaluate the results.
+Often (especially in the Sandbox) you can see a text in which authors try to use CSS styles, write paragraphs with a paragraph tag, write tags for links and so on, all this is superfluous, do not "pollute" the publication with code that not interpreted by the site.
+Just try to play with the form of the publication a couple of times, not forgetting to use the preview button to evaluate the results.
 Well, for now, a few tips.

 Do not insert texts with a single sheet.
 Accidentally scrolling the wheel (or sloppy touch to the tablet) and that's it, you've already lost the place where you read it.
 Divide the text into small paragraphs, a few sentences each.

 The paragraphs of the text can be separated by pictures.
 This is very good, if they are also relevant.